-Although the physical Financial Aid Office is closed, all staff are working remotely Monday through Friday, 8 a.m. to 5 p.m.
-PDT to help all students during the COVID-19 situation.
-If you have questions, email us at email@example.com.
+The Financial Aid Office is open Monday through Friday from 9 am through 5 pm.
+If you need assistance, the easiest way to communicate is emailing email@example.com.
 You may also email your financial aid counselor directly; you can find your counselor's contact information via your Boxer Online account.

 I have an emergency situation right now.
 Does Pacific have any funds that can help?